Aadamgaming/Desktop-Assistant/README.md

 6. Install tkinter: `pip install tk`
 7. Install requests: `pip install requests`
 8. Install os: `pip install os`
+9. Install gtts: `pip install gtts`
-9. Go to your Home directory in terminal: `cd ~`
+10. Go to your Home directory in terminal: `cd ~`
-10. Clone the repo: `git clone https://github.com/Aadamgaming/Desktop-Assistant`
+11. Clone the repo: `git clone https://github.com/Aadamgaming/Desktop-Assistant`
-11. Go to the repo folder: `cd Desktop-Assistant`
+12. Go to the repo folder: `cd Desktop-Assistant`
-12. check if you have unzip(if you see `/usr/bin/unzip` then skip step 13) : `which unzip`
+13. check if you have unzip(if you see `/usr/bin/unzip` then skip step 13) : `which unzip`
-13. install unzip: `sudo apt install unzip`
+14. install unzip: `sudo apt install unzip`
-14. extract the zip: `unzip assistant-globalplatform-github.zip`
+15. extract the zip: `unzip assistant-globalplatform-github.zip`
-15. go to the unzipped folder: `cd assistant-globalplatform-github`
+16. go to the unzipped folder: `cd assistant-globalplatform-github`
-16. run the python file: `python3 assistant.py`
+17. run the python file: `python3 assistant.py`

 DONE!